-Our mission is to redefine the veterinary emergency and after-hours model.
-We connect animal health experts with animal owners when care is needed most.
-We utilize advanced communications technology and support veterinary hospitals’ health and sustainability from within.
-We are reshaping industry norms and promoting TeleTriage as a professional RVT practice.
+Our mission is to redefine the veterinary emergency and after-hours triage model.
+We provide practical technology-driven solutions to promote positive health outcomes for veterinary staff, practices, clients, and patients.
+We are reshaping industry norms, standardizing triage, and promoting TeleTriage as a professional RVT practice.

-Our vision is to be the TeleTriage solution for the veterinary industry.
+Our vision is to be the veterinary industry standard for TRIAGE.

 Leilani Mustillo, RVT

 CEO and Co-Founder

 Leilani is a born and raised Albertan who completed the Olds College Animal Health Technology program in 2009.

 Since graduating, she has worked in specialty and emergency medicine in both nursing and management roles.
 Since 2015, she has been an instructor in Olds College's Animal Health Department.

 As an advocate for RVT advancement, she has a love for mentoring and training those who are new to emergency and critical care medicine, with her favourite topic being emergency triage.

 Sean grew up in Alberta and originally obtained a Bachelor of Commerce from the University of Alberta, but switched careers and graduated from the Faculty of Veterinary Medicine at the University of Calgary.
 After graduation, Sean completed a rotating small animal internship at a referral institution in Calgary.
 After spending several years in referral and emergency medicine, he moved to family practice.